symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 See [more on workflow permissions.](workflow-permissions.md)

+[alert]
-<div class="alert alert-info" markdown="1">Note: Any user with "full administrative rights" set will see all Workflow
-action buttons in the CMS, plus they will have the ability to draft and publish content regardless of whether or not a workflow is configured on a page.</div>
+Note: Any user with "full administrative rights" set will see all Workflow action buttons in the CMS, plus they will have the ability to draft and publish content regardless of whether or not a workflow is configured on a page.
+[/alert]

 ## Step 2.
 Create a workflow definition
 There is no default workflow in SilverStripe CMS since actual workflows vary greatly across web sites and hence one